StephenWattam/LWAC/docs/User/limits.md

 Most operating systems impose limits on the number of sockets that may be open at any one time.
 Since the client is heavily multithreaded, it is capable of exceeding these limits with relative ease.

 On unix systems, the limit can be read using the command `ulimit -a`, where it is typically listed as the number of file descriptors allowed (minus one for the cache file and one for each log).

-In testing, the linux kernel starts timing sockets out above about 120-150 simultaneous connections.
-This is well below the limit set in `/etc/limits.conf`, and exhibits stochastic behaviour, indicating that the kernel is dropping data out of necessity.
-In practice there is only value in setting the number of simultaneous connections high enough to saturate the internet connection, a figure likely to be well below 100.

 #### Cache Filesize
 The file caching system is based on a single file, which will grow to the size of the sum of all data downloaded in one batch.
 In testing with HTML data, this generally means about 10MB for every thousand links.